Jaspinder2003/Floor_Occupancy_Tracker/ReadMe.md

 The TFDL Occupancy Tracker is a JavaFX application designed for the management and monitoring of occupancy and resource usage within the Taylor Family Digital Library at the University of Calgary.
 It allows users to sign in, select specific floors and areas, and check the availability of resources such as computers and study spaces.

 ## Features
-- **User Authentication**: Facilitates user sign-in and sign-out, ensuring secure and personalized usage of the application.
 - **Resource Management**: Tracks the availability of computers and seating areas across multiple floors of the library.
 - **Dynamic UI**: Updates the interface in real-time based on user interactions and resource availability.
 - **Data Handling**: Manages persistent storage and retrieval of user and resource data through CSV files.